grafana/k6-learn/Modules/High-level overview of the load testing process.md

 ## Continuous load testing

-Continuous load testing can be started at any of the previous phases.
-During this phase, you may do any of the following activities:
+Continuous load testing is a practice that spans all the testing phases.
+It may include:
 - Add load testing scripts into a version-controlled repository
 - Incorporate load tests into a CI/CD pipeline
 - Automate reporting